Jordi Savall | Discoveries from the Old to the New World 1100–1780

 Price

-Surrounded by some thirty musicians, the maestro collaborates not only with his longtime ensembles, La Capella Reial de Catalunya and Hespèrion XXI, but also with artists from Canada, Guadeloupe, Guinea, Mali, Mexico, Colombia (including the Tembembe Ensamble Continuo), Brazil, Cuba, Haiti, and Venezuela.
+Surrounded by some twenty musicians, the maestro brings together on stage his ensembles La Capella Reial de Catalunya and Hespèrion XXI, along with special guests from Canada, Guadeloupe, and Tembembe Ensamble Continuo from Mexico.

-“We hear rhythms and songs that remind us of this history of suffering, when music became a means of survival and — for our greatest joy — the only refuge capable of bringing peace, comfort, and hop!.” — Jordi Savall
+“We hear rhythms and songs that remind us of this history of suffering, when music became a means of survival and—for our greatest good fortune—the only refuge bringing peace, comfort, and hope.” — Jordi Savall

-This new work follows in the continuity of The Routes of Slavery 1444–1888, the vast historical fresco given its North American premiere by Savall at the Maison symphonique de Montréal in 2017 as part of Traquen’Art’s Grands Événements series, retracing four centuries of the triangular trade through music and narrative.
+This new work by Jordi Savall follows in the footsteps of The Routes of Slavery 1444–1888, a major historical fresco presented in its North American premiere at the Maison symphonique in 2017 as part of Traquen’Art’s Grands Événements series, retracing four centuries of the triangular trade through music and narrative.

 • Duration 1h30